 - Does the paper address relevant scientific questions within the scope of MR?

 - Does the paper present novel concepts, ideas, tools, or data?
 All submitted papers are assumed to report on new observations and/or new theory; there is no need to draw attention to the novelty in title, abstract, or conclusions.
+In the case of educational articles, the concepts must be of current interest, the insight must be original and the presentation of exceptional clarity.

 - Are substantial conclusions reached?